AntoineROYERB/DevOps/TP3/README.md

 This is where Ansible comes into play.
 Ansible is a powerful tool for managing servers, provisioning them, and deploying applications.

-It's worth noting that Ansible is not the only solution available in the market.
-Throughout your developer journey, you'll also encounter other tools like Chef, Puppet, and Terraform.

 ## Installation

 ```shell
 python3 -m pip install --user ansible
 ansible --version
 ````

 # SSH remote connection